Olivers11/links-node/README.md

 # links-node
-Administrador de links con Node this is a project for implement node.js in backend with the aplication the node modules mmissing in the project
+Administrador de links con Node y Mysql this is a project for implement node.js in backend with the aplication the node modules mmissing in the project
 ![Screenshot](node_capture.png)